jdougherty4/test/chapter1.md

 `@instructions`
 - Copy and paste the first line of code into the console
-- Store your output into a variable
+- Store your output into a variable named "num"
 - Use the sqrt() function on your variable

 `@hint`